MrDoggus/curses-demo/Readme.md

    - This issue doesnt happen for the examples given with the pdcurses repo.
    - Maybe im doing something wrong?
  - `init_color()` doesnt work on the windows terminal, similar to the note above.
+ - `main7` has an issue with the console indicies being offset by 1 when running in wsl.
+Works fine in the windows console host.
+ - `mvaddch` prints char to screen
+ - `refresh()` updates changes of stdscr to console window
+ - `wrefresh()` refreshes a specific window
+    - `refresh()` is a macro for `wrefresh(stdscr)`
+    - If there is a subwindow, you will have to manually refresh that subwindow
+ - `wgetchar()` refreshes the window you are getting a char from